wyndchyme/mc3ds-modern/README.md

 **Q: On the UniStore, downloading Modernization MegaPack causes the download to fail, or the changes aren't showing even though I have game patching enabled!**

 _A: Ensure that your internet connection is working correctly.
 If it is, then this is likely an issue on the UniStore's end.
-File an issue on the [UniStore's GitHub repository.](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore/issues)_
+File an issue on the [UniStore's GitHub repository.](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore/issues) In the meantime, please refer to Method 1._

 **Q: I have a contribution for Modernization MegaPack!
 Where can I put it?**